Many people enjoy tobacco, but most people also know the dangers of tobacco use. About 1,192 Americans die every day from tobacco use.

 It might seem difficult, but nearly 50 million adults have quit tobacco.
 If they can do it, you can too!

-National Jewish Health offers a patient education class.
-Learn more about Tools for Giving Up Smoking.
+National Jewish Health offers a patient education class called Tools for Giving Up Smoking.
+View our calendar for dates and times.

 What's in Tobacco?